TarsCloud/TarsFramework/Changelist.md

 - Add table t* docker* registry & t* base* Image to support containerized operation
 - Support container operation, that is, release tgz package.
 The service can run in the specified container, which needs to cooperate with tarsweb v2 Version above 4.25 runs
 - Tarsnode for the cpp/go version, if there is only one (xxxxServer) executable program within the directory, start the program (this ensures that the service exe that does not need to be published is the same as the configured service name)
+- Fix the dead loop problem of tarsnotify when DB down is hung

 ### cn